Close Btn

 The first step in GC/MS qualitative analysis is to search the NIST mass spectral library.
 When it is difficult to judge whether molecular ions are present in the EI mass spectrum or not, you can improve confidence in identification by detecting molecular ions from soft ionization data.
 However, for unknown compounds, conclusive identification can be difficult.
 By performing accurate mass analysis, we are able to know the elemental composition (its molecular formula) and opt for further structural analysis.

-Usefulness of integrated qualitative analysis
+Advantage of integrated qualitative analysis

-In qualitative analysis by GC-MS, it is common to perform a library DB search using mass spectra obtained by the Electron Ionization (EI) method.
-The following figures and table show the EI and Soft Ionization (SI) mass spectra of component A, and the results of the library DB search using the EI mass spectrum.
-The library DB search results show that all of the candidates have a high similarity score of more than 800.
-In most cases, component A will be determined to be the first candidate with the highest similarity score in the library DB search when qualitative analysis is performed using only the EI mass spectrum.
+In qualitative analysis by GC-MS, it is common to perform a library search using mass spectra obtained by the Electron Ionization (EI) method.
+The following figures and table show the EI and Soft Ionization (SI) mass spectra of component A, and the results of the library search using the EI mass spectrum.
+The library search results show that all of the candidates have a high similarity score of more than 800.
+In most cases, component A will be determined to be the first candidate with the highest similarity score in the library search when qualitative analysis is performed using only the EI mass spectrum.
 However, m/z 314, which is presumed to be a molecular ion, has been detected in the SI mass spectrum.
 Therefore, component A can be presumed to be the second candidate "Diethylene glycol dibenzoate".
-In JEOL Ltd., we call the combination of the library DB search using EI mass spectrum and analysis of molecular ions in the SI mass spectrum an "integrated qualitative analysis".
+In JEOL Ltd., we call the combination of the library search using EI mass spectrum and analysis of molecular ions in the SI mass spectrum an "integrated qualitative analysis".
 The msFineAnalysis iQ is a software that can perform this integrated qualitative analysis automatically.

 EI mass spectrum of component A